 - 29. The design of the CSP was informed by a consultative process whereby WFP held consultations with beneficiaries, government institutions, other United Nations entities and donors.
 These consultations were complemented by a gender analysis. - 30.
-Consultations with refugees focused on understanding their views on pathways to achieving long-term solutions under the CSP. - 31.
+Consultations with refugees focused on understanding their views of self-reliance and on pathways to achieving it, thus informing the design of sustainable long-term solutions under the CSP. - 31.
 Technical consultations with government institutions ensured that the CSP is grounded in the national agenda and is fully aligned with government strategies and priorities. - 32.
-Donors expressed strong support for long-term approaches for refugees and recognized WFP's comparative advantage in the provision of technical assistance to government social protection institutions, noting the national focus on social safety nets as the main tool for ensuring access to food for vulnerable Jordanians.
+Donors expressed strong support for the sustainability agendalong-term approaches for refugees and recognized WFP's comparative advantage in the provision of technical assistance to government social protection institutions, noting the national focus on social safety nets as the main tool for ensuring access to food for vulnerable Jordanians.
 Furthermore, donors welcomed the increased focus on climate action and the joint approaches with other United Nations entities.